22amillion/EVDataPlatform/README.md

 ## Setup Instructions
 ### Data Preparation
 - Download the _Electric_Vehicle_Population_Data.csv_ file, which contains the electric vehicle population data, to your local machine.

 ### MongoDB Compass Setup
 - **Install MongoDB Compass**: Download and install MongoDB Compass from the [official MongoDB website](https://www.mongodb.com/try/download/shell).
 - **Connect to MongoDB**: Launch MongoDB Compass and connect to your local MongoDB instance.
 If you haven't set up MongoDB locally, follow the [official installation instructions](https://www.mongodb.com/docs/manual/administration/install-community/) to install and configure MongoDB.

-### Data Cleaning
+## Data Cleaning
-- Execute the _dataClean.py_ script to perform data cleaning on the original Electric Vehicle Population Data CSV file. <br  />
+Execute the dataClean.py script to perform data cleaning on the original Electric Vehicle Population Data CSV file
-`python dataClean.py` <br  />
+'''python dataClean.py'''
-- This script will read the CSV file, perform data cleaning operations, and write the cleaned data to a new file named Electric_Vehicle_Population_Data_Cleaned which contains several CVS files.
+This script will read the CSV file, perform data cleaning operations, and write the cleaned data to a new file named Electric_Vehicle_Population_Data_Cleaned which contains several CVS files.

-### Data Upload
+## Data Upload
-- Run the _uploadToMongoDB.py_ script to split the cleaned data into two databases and upload it to MongoDB Compass.
-Ensure that MongoDB Compass is running and properly configured. <br  />
+Run the uploadToMongoDB.py script to split the cleaned data into two databases and upload it to MongoDB Compass.
+Ensure that MongoDB Compass is running and properly configured.
-`python uploadToMongoDB.py`
+'''python uploadToMongoDB.py'''

+## Database Management
+The db_management.py script provides functionality to perform CRUD (Create, Read, Update, Delete) operations on the data stored in the MongoDB database.
+'''python db_management.py'''

+## Web Application
+Run the main.py script to start the Flask web application.
+This will launch a web interface where you can explore and visualize the electric vehicle population data.
+The static folder contains CSS, JavaScript, and image files used by the web application.
+'''python main.py'''

 ## Wrapping Up